sbergot/wandering-mushroom/content/2020-11-12-the-frozen-colony.md

 # Overview

-The australian colonization seems like a good source for inspiration.
+The Australian colonization seems like a good source for inspiration.
 It is far from civilization.
-There are some institutions there but the population is mostly outcast and the distance are so vast that the law is probably not enforced that much where you live.
+There are some institutions there, but the population is mostly outcast and the distance are so vast that the law is probably not enforced that much where you live.
 Deadly beasts in all size are lurking around.
 Some ancient tribes are already living there and are quite unhappy to watch their sacred lands being exploited for resources.

-Combining the two seem interesting so here is my shot.
+Combining the two seems interesting so here is my shot.
 I imagine something like the 15th century.
-In some part of the world a bunch of kingdoms are waging a low intensity war.
+In some part of the world, a bunch of kingdoms are waging a low intensity war.
 Some crazy adventurers have succeeded in gathering enough funds to mount expeditions around the world.
 They have promised new lands full of riches and some have been discovered. **Silberland** is one of them.
 Although its conditions are hostile, it contains a few key resources that makes it important for the **kingdom of Rowia**.